shawngraham/hist1900/docs/3.Technical_Help/A Simpler Memex Export.md

 ![[export-to-html-last-settings.png]]

 - Hit the 'export' button.
-It will ask you which folder to save everything to; select that new empty folder I suggested you put on your desktop.
+It will ask you which folder to save everything to; select that new empty folder I suggested you put on your desktop, ie `memex-export`.

 A lot of stuff will seem to happen as the plugin pages through your notes, turning each one into nicely formed html.